-It is important to remark that the $R_h$ we took into consideration when analysing $R_{\rm birth}$ to see if the stellar particles were born in the stellar halo is the one that the galaxies have at $z = 0$.
+It is important to remark that the $R_h$ value we took into consideration when analysing $R_{\rm birth}$ to see if the stellar particles were born in the stellar halo is the one that the galaxies have at $z = 0$.
 The size of the galaxies will be changing from snapshot to snapshot as the galaxy grows and evolves, so the $R_h$ should be smaller at earlier times.
 As we base our definition of the stellar halo on $R_h$, this means that the beginning of this structure would be closer to the galaxy's centre at earlier times than at the present day.
-Therefore, some of the stellar particles shown in Fig. \ref{fig:AgeRbirth-inshalo} may have been born in the inner stellar haloes of the galaxies.
+Therefore, some of the stellar particles shown in Fig. \ref{fig:AgeRbirth-inshalo} may have been born in the inner stellar halos of the galaxies.

-The outskirts of NGC 5238, a relatively isolated low-mass galaxy of $M_* \sim 10^8 \, M_\odot$, can also be explained by this scenario where in-situ stars are expelled to the outer regions. \cite{Pascale2024} analysed data of this galaxy taken from the SSH survey and identified low surface brightness tidal features around it, such as a northern ``umbrella” and a southern plume.
-Using N-body simulations, the authors tried to reproduce the interaction with a satellite of significantly lower mass that this galaxy had, which could be responsible for the overdensities of old stars present at large distances from the centre of NGC 5238 towards its northern and southern regions.
+The outskirts of NGC 5238, a relatively isolated low-mass galaxy of $M_* \sim 10^8 \, M_\odot$, can also be explained by this scenario where in situ stars are expelled to the outer regions, matching the claim of \cite{Pascale2024}.
+The authors analysed data of this galaxy taken from the SSH survey and identified low surface brightness tidal features around it, such as a northern ``umbrella” and a southern plume.
+Using N-body simulations, \cite{Pascale2024} tried to reproduce the interaction with a satellite of significantly lower mass that this galaxy had, which could be responsible for the overdensities of old stars present at large distances from the centre of NGC 5238 towards its northern and southern regions.
 They found that the disc of NGC 5238 was distorted after the interaction and stellar material that belonged to it ended up located at these farther distances where they are observed today.
-According to our proposed formation mechanism for stellar haloes acting in dwarf galaxies with slightly higher stellar mass than NGC 5238, some of the stellar material that was dragged to the outskirts of this galaxy should have also been born during this interaction.
-In addition, following our results for this stellar mass range, we can also suggest that the outskirts of NGC 5238 are dominated by in-situ stellar material at all radii.
+We suggest, according to our proposed formation mechanism for stellar halos acting in dwarf galaxies with slightly higher stellar mass than NGC 5238, that some of the stellar material that was dragged to the outskirts of this galaxy should have also been born during this interaction.
+In addition, following our results for this stellar mass range, we can also suggest that the outskirts of NGC 5238 are dominated by in situ stellar material at all radii.